Andrew Ross Sorkin: Awards

 Sorkin shared the Gerald Loeb Award in 2005 for Deadline Writing and earned another for Business Book in 2010 for his book Too Big to Fail.
 He also won a Society of American Business Editors and Writers Award for breaking news in 2005 and again in 2006.
 In 2007, the World Economic Forum named him a Young Global Leader.
-Also in 2007, SiliconAlleyInsider.com named Sorkin one of New York's "most influential scribes."
-In 2008, Vanity Fair magazine named Sorkin as one of 40 new members of the "Next Establishment," and he appeared on the UJA Federation's 2013 list of 40 under 40 top "movers and shakers" in the Jewish community.
+Also in 2007, SiliconAlleyInsider.com named Sorkin one of New York's "most influential scribes".
+In 2008, Vanity Fair magazine named Sorkin as one of 40 new members of the "Next Establishment", and he appeared on the UJA Federation's 2013 list of 40 under 40 top "movers and shakers" in the Jewish community.
 He is a member of the Council on Foreign Relations.
+In 2022, Sorkin won an Emmy Award for his New York Times interview with WeWork founder Adam Neumann.

 In popular culture

-In the penultimate episode of Breaking Bad, called "Granite State," Sorkin is briefly referenced.
+In the penultimate episode of Breaking Bad, called "Granite State", Sorkin is briefly referenced.
 He is said to have written an op-ed in The New York Times accusing fictional entrepreneurs Gretchen and Elliott Schwartz of making donations to drug rehabilitation centers in the hopes of cleansing their company's image after the Walter White scandal.
 Sorkin later wrote the entire fictional article.